Version: SMASH-3.3

 The end of an event is indicated by the following line:

-# event ev_num end
+# event ev_num ensemble ens_num end

 where